How to Set Up an R&D Center in Poland?

 Branch office: A registered branch of your foreign company operating in Poland.
 Simpler to set up, but limited in operational scope and may carry parent company liability implications.

-R&D partnership with a local entity: Some companies choose to partner with an established Polish technology company or outsourcing provider to establish their center.
+R&D partnership with a local entity: Some companies choose to partner with an established Polish technology company or outsourcing provider selection to establish their center.
 This accelerates setup but requires careful IP and governance structuring.

 Employer of Record (EOR): For companies that are not yet ready to open a legal entity, an EOR allows you to hire Polish talent through a third-party employer.
 This is often used as a stepping stone toward a fully owned structure.